Introduction to the Shell and Command Line on Oracle Linux

 ls -l perm

-14. Change directories to your home directory using the cd command.
+14. Change directories to your home directory.

 15. Create a new directory called test and a new file called test1.